HOME PAGE * KS3 SCIENCES * GCSE BIOLOGY CHEMISTRY PHYSICS * ADVANCED LEVEL CHEMISTRY

 You can demonstrate all these effects with a suitable projector, screen and coloured light filters (but only certain types of filter work effectively).

-Colours e.g mineral or organic molecules can be mixed together to make a wide variety of colours.
+Colour sources e.g mineral pigments or organic molecules can be mixed together to make a wide variety of colours.

-Visible Light Filters and the colour of objects subjected to a variety of colours
+(f) Visible Light Filters and the colour of objects subjected to a variety of light colour

-Colour filters are translucent because they only some light to come through, but the image is not distorted.
+Colour filters are so called because they only let some light wavelengths through, but the image is not distorted.

 A colour filter absorbs some colours from white light but allows your desired colours to be transmitted.